Easy-to-read medicine information about probiotics – what are they, do they work and possible side effects.

 - Vaginal thrush is a common yeast infection that affects most women at some stage.
 Common symptoms include pain, itching and vaginal discharge.
 Taking antibiotics and being post-menopausal can increase their risk of getting vaginal thrush.

-- Using a probiotic alongside medical treatment for thrush may help control the condition in the short term, but not necessarily for chronic thrush.2
+- Using a probiotic alongside antifungal treatment for thrush may help control the condition in the short term, but not necessarily for recurrent thrush.2

 - Choose a lactobacillus containing probiotic.